 Additionally, using Friday afternoons or Monday mornings to plan out the week ahead gives a neurodivergent brain a chance to look at the week as a whole and plan accordingly.
 Scheduling designated times for specific tasks, such as checking emails, making phone calls, and other tasks throughout the day allows for a more thorough focus on each task.

 Allowing time for meditation or other relaxing habits throughout the workday gives a neurodivergent brain the ability to calm down and reset while keeping your work and break spaces separate gives a clear delineation of the purpose of each area.
 Using additional programs or strategies, such as the Inbox Zero Strategy, the Pomodoro Method, and a Tab Manager, can offer additional help to declutter your mind, control your focus time, and manage those distractions that come throughout the workday.
 Don’t forget the “work mode” on iPhone that will silence any non-urgent notifications during the work day.

 The Flourish team utilizes many of these tactics to support our ADHD team members.
 Our office is designed to allow for uninterrupted work time, or collaboration as needed or wanted.
 By implementing a flexible work environment, we have created different areas throughout the office where our team can work.
-This provides the ability to collaborate in a small conference room, work comfortably on a couch, body-double with a coworker, and more.
+This allows collaboration in a small conference room, work comfortably on a couch, body-double with a coworker, and more.
 By letting our team members use their own personal systems to manage their own day-to-day tasks and projects, they have the freedom to work within our project management procedures which helps set them up for success.

 Lastly, to ensure our team works together seamlessly and respectfully, we utilize the DISC assessment and other communication tactics to understand how each team member best receives information and tasks.
 By creating an environment that is open to the celebration of differences, Flourish has created a place where all of our team members can thrive and ensure our success as a team.